Women's History Month

 Welcome to Women's History Month at RCC

-Rockland Community College marks Women’s History Month with a series of virtual events during the month of March, celebrating women’s contributions, achievements and significant roles in shaping American culture and society.
+Rockland Community College marks Women’s History Month with a series of events during the month of March, celebrating women’s contributions, achievements and significant roles in shaping American culture and society.
 The events are free and open to the public.

 The first organized Women’s Day took place in New York City on February 28, 1909.
 Later participants proposed that “a special Women’s Day” be organized annually.
 The first International Women’s Day was held in 1911.
 In the 1970s, the idea of a “Women’s History Week” that coincided with International Women’s Day was implemented.
 The observance of Women’s History Week spread across the county.